CRANFIELD MANAGEMENT DEVELOPMENT LIMITED

 (a) “Personal Data”, “Controller”, “Processor”, “Data Subject” and “Processing” “Third Country” and “International Organisation” have the same meaning as in the Data Protection Legislation; and

-(b) “Data Protection Legislation” shall mean the Data Protection Act 1998, or from the date it comes into force in the UK the General Data Protection Regulation (EU) 2016/679 (as applicable) and the Privacy and Electronic Communications (EC Directive) Regulations and any guidance or codes of practice issued by the Information Commissioner from time to time (all as amended, updated or re-enacted from time to time).
+(b) “Data Protection Legislation” shall mean the Data Protection Act 2018 and the Privacy and Electronic Communications (EC Directive) Regulations and any guidance or codes of practice issued by the Information Commissioner from time to time (all as amended, updated or re-enacted from time to time).

 (c) “Data Controller” shall mean the Party that transfers Personal Data to the other Party